Mikejo5000/vsts-docs-pr/docs/organizations/accounts/add-external-user.md

 * The Azure AD tenant to which you want to invite external users must allow you to add new users based on your Azure AD tenant’s guest policies.
 Learn [how to become eligible to invite external users on your Azure AD tenant](https://docs.microsoft.com/azure/active-directory/active-directory-b2b-delegate-invitations).

-## Invite external users to your VSTS organization
+## Invite an external user to your VSTS organization

 [!INCLUDE [temp](../../_shared/new-navigation.md)]